pullashradha/MealTracker/README.md

 The program should... | Example Input | Example Output
 ----- | ----- | -----
-Input name, calories & notes for each new meal | --- | ---
+Input name, calories & notes for each new meal | Meals: 0, Create New Meal: "Cheesecake", 550, "It was delicious, and it's made of milk so it has to be healthy!" | Meals: 1
-Update a meal entry (name, calories & notes) when meal is clicked on | --- | --- View all meals | --- | ---
+Update a meal entry (name, calories & notes) when meal details are clicked | Cheesecake: Calories = 550, click on "Calories = 550" | Cheesecake: Calories = 450
-View all meals less than 500 calories | --- | ---
+View all meals | Meals: 2 | Meal Tracker: Apple Pie, Cheesecake View all meals less than 500 calories | --- | ---
 View all meals more than 500 calories | --- | ---